Prasanna1610/HOUSE_PRICE_PREDICTION/README.md

 # HOUSE_PRICE_PREDICTION
+To predict the sale prices we are going to use the following linear regression algorithms: Ordinal Least Square (OLS) algorithm, Ridge regression algorithm, Lasso regression algorithm, Bayesian regression algorithm, and lastly Elastic Net regression algorithm.
+These algorithms can be feasibly implemented in python with the use of the scikit-learn package.
+Finally, we conclude which model is best suitable for the given case by evaluating each of them using the evaluation metrics provided by the scikit-learn package.
-All the details regarding the working of the project have been explained in the powerpoint presentation uploaded above.
+All the other details regarding the working of the project have been explained in the powerpoint presentation uploaded above, please do check it.